 I knew that DD2 was my financially weak area, indeed I wrote a whole post on the money mistakes I make with my children which was mainly about DD2.

-What I hadn’t realised was quite how much stress our financial dealings cause.
+What I hadn’t realized was quite how much stress our financial dealings cause.
 I still have another year of paying for 6 weekly train tickets so need to find a way to deal with that a bit better than I currently do.

 I have decided that after DD2’s birthday this year she’ll get money and a small gift.
 This is what DD1 gets.
 That way she can wait until her actual birthday to get the money and she will be responsible for using the money not me!